rednafi/celery-template/README.md

 ### On Linux

-If you're running a Debian based distro and Gnome terminal, then you're in luck.
+If you're running a Debian-based distro and Gnome terminal, then you're in luck.

 * Open a terminal and `cd` to **celery-template** folder
 * Make sure your virtual environment is active